-Here are the Facts: At this time, essential businesses such as grocery stores are still open.
-Please, only buy the food and supplies your family needs at this time.
+Here are the Facts: Please, only buy the food and supplies your family needs at this time.
 Some families may not be able to purchase groceries and supplies in advance.
 Customer demand for these items is high, but grocery stores and distribution partners are working diligently to keep items stocked.

 Here are the Facts: At this time, a number of our distillers from across the state are now, instead of producing alcohol, they're producing hundreds of bottles of hand sanitizer for the local communities such as city and county governments, health systems like Johns Hopkins and services like Meals on Wheels that need sanitization but cannot easily wash their hands.

 Here are the Facts: The CDC provides extensive guidance on how to create and wear effective cloth face coverings on their website.
 The National Center for Complementary and Integrative Health provides information on what you can do at home to help prevent the spread of COVID-19.
 Please also refer to updates on the Governors Executive Orders for more information.